-- Explain the meaning of market failure and the possible causes. - Explain with diagrams why the existence of externalities leads to a divergence between private costs/benefits and social costs/benefits. - Explain with diagrams how information failure can cause a divergence between actual and perceived benefits/costs thus, resulting in the under-consumption or overconsumption of a good. - Understand how the characteristics of public goods affect the decisions made by economic agents and result in the non-provision by the market. - Understand what is meant by a cost-benefit approach in the context of externalities.
+- Explain the meaning of market failure and the possible causes. - Explain with diagrams, why the existence of externalities leads to a divergence between private costs/benefits and social costs/benefits and cause the private optimum to differ from the social optimum. - Explain with diagrams how information failure can cause the divergence between actual and perceived benefits or costs, thus resulting respectively in the under-consumption or over-consumption of a good. - Understand how the characteristics of public goods affect the decisions made by economic agents and result in the non-provision by the market. - Understand what is meant by a cost-benefit approach in the context of externalities.